At The Animal Law Firm, our Colorado Animal Attorneys get a lot of questions about ownership rights under a purchase agreement for a dog.

-The Constitution also protects you from the government taking your property from you - but not anyone else.
-So if you enter into an agreement to buy something and your continued ownership of that thing rests on your ability to comply with the terms of the contract for the rest of the thing's existence, make sure you really and truly think you can comply with those terms.
-Because if you don't, you will have a piece of paper that you signed that entitles the seller to take the property back.
+The Constitution also protects you from the government taking your property from you – but not anyone else.
+So if you enter into an agreement to buy something and your continued ownership of that thing rests on your ability to comply with the terms of the contract for the rest of the thing’s existence, make sure you really and truly think you can comply with those terms.
+Because if you don’t, you will have a piece of paper that you signed that may allow the seller to take the property back.

 Obviously, this is tricky and heartbreaking for everyone involved when it comes to a beloved pet, but if you’re unsure about what your risk exposure is in a contract, have an experienced Colorado Animal Attorney review your contract before you sign it.

-Our experienced Boulder, Colorado Pet Lawyers are here to help!
+Our experienced Colorado Pet Lawyers are here to help!
 Call us today for a free 30 minute consultation to find out how we can help you.